Rize Trade vs Journalytix: Which trading journal is the better alternative?

 What reports does Rize Trade include?

-Cross-analysis / filter stacking to overlay multiple variables
+Cross-analysis / filter stacking to overlay multiple variables at once

 Does Rize Trade have a community?